All 5 Ms (Mind, Mobility, Medications, Multicomplexity, and Matters Most)

 Research (1 block)

-Fellows will all pursue scholarly projects during the course of their training that can lead to abstract submission to the Annual Meeting of the American Geriatrics Society.
+UT Health San Antonio is home to multiple centers of excellence in geroscience and aging research.
+In this rotation, fellows will have the opportunity to observe multiple clinical trials and interact with research faculty.
+Additionally, all fellows will pursue scholarly projects during the course of their training that can lead to abstract submission to the Annual Meeting of the American Geriatrics Society.
 The research rotation give protected time to work on these projects as well as to observe clinical research activities within our affiliated institutions.

 Introduction to Clinical Research (1 block)